 Well, let's face it, wearing braces as an adult isn’t nearly as cool as it was when you were a kid.
 We can think of a few responsibilities when we are ‘adulting’ where you may not want a face full of metal braces.

-- Socializing – dinner with friends might not be enjoyable if you’re worried about food getting stuck in your braces
+- Socializing - dinner with friends might not be enjoyable if you’re worrying about food getting stuck in your braces.

 - Romantic moments - smooching your loved one might not be as nice as it once was

 Below are the most common reasons people seek teeth straightening as an adult and why straight teeth are healthy teeth.

 We will also discuss the 4 most popular treatments and best options for adult braces to straighten those pearly whites of yours, the pros, cons of each and as well as how much adult braces cost.

 The 7 most common reasons for braces as an adult

 1. Genetics.
 You can blame your parents if your teeth are crooked or gappy as we may inherit our teeth from one parent but the size of our jaw from the other.

 However, you may notice that your teeth start to move as you get older.
 There are a number of reasons for this.

 5. Bad oral habits such as thumb sucking as a child or biting your lip

 Your teeth are actually very prone to movement and are mainly kept in place by your cheeks, lips and tongue and your other teeth.
 Therefore if we experience any of the above, this could lead to your teeth moving as you age.